dynatrace-extensions/dynatrace-extensions-vscode/docs/_documentation/1_views_02_environments.md

 ### Target your operations

-Your currently connected environment is the target for all API based operations the Copilot executes.
+Your currently connected environment is the target for all API based operations the add-on executes.
 Quickly change between environments by clicking the status bar entry (usually on the bottom of the window).